RobbeDGreef/carbon-ir/docs/operations.md

 all match.

 ### call operation
-The call operation can invoke a specified function and store its result.
+The call operation can invoke a specified function and store its return value in a register.

 e.g.

-    %1 = i32 7
+    %0 = i32 7
-    %2 = call i32 foo(%0)
+    %1 = call i32 foo(%0)

-In this example the function foo is called with one argument (%0) and the result of the function will be stored in register 2.
+In this example the function foo is called with one argument (%0) and the result of the function will be stored in register 1.
 The type of the function and the call operation have to match.

 ## Flowcontrol and comparison